stbyr/FoodTinder/README.md

 Food Tinder is a web application that I made as the final project for the CS50 Introduction to Computer Science course from Harvard University.

 The app runs on a web Python server, using the Python framework Flask.
 The project uses a SQLite database to store user information and includes HTML, CSS and JavaScript / jQuery.

-The user gets suggestions for recipes, based on some diet or preferences that they indicated.
-The programme uses data from an API called spoonacular that holds a lot of recipes and very detailed information about these recipes.
+The programme uses data from an API called spoonacular that holds a lot of recipes with very detailed information.

 At first, the user has to register or login.
-The username and the hashed password are stored in the database, in a table called users.
-After registering, the new user gets asked if they have any special diet (vegetarian, vegan, dairy free etc).
-The user gets recipe suggestions, he can choose to like or dislike them.
+The username and the hashed password are stored in SQLite database.
+After logging in or registering, the user gets asked if they have any special diet (vegetarian, vegan, dairy free etc).
+The user receives recipe suggestions, they can choose to like or dislike them.
 The liked recipes are stored in a personal library on the page "my favorites".

 ## API Reference